typedoc2md/typedoc-plugin-markdown/GETTING_STARTED.md

 npm run test
 ```

+## 2. Contributing to packages

 If the project builds and the tests run successfully you are ready to start contributing to the project.

+This is a simple monorepo managed by [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces).

+{@link typedoc-plugin-markdown} is the core package and is the package that is used to generate the Markdown documentation.

+Child packages all depend on the core package and provide further functionality:

+- {@link typedoc-plugin-frontmatter} and {@link typedoc-plugin-remark} provide metadata or adjust the output.
+- {@link typedoc-github-wiki-theme}, {@link typedoc-gitlab-wiki-theme},
+  {@link typedoc-vitepress-theme} and {@link docusaurus-plugin-typedoc} target specific implementations.